qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

     In case you click on a curved line using the info tool, QGIS will also display the radius of that section in the panel result.

 * **Data attributes**: This is the list of attribute fields and values for the feature that has been clicked.

+.. note:: Links in feature's attributes are clickable from the :guilabel:`Identify Results` panel and will open in your default web browser.

 .. _figure_identify:

 .. figure:: /static/user_manual/introduction/identify_features.png